Ruturaj123/Flowchart-Detection/README.md

 Detecting hand drawn flowcharts using Tensorflow Object Detection API

-This repository uses Tensorflow Object Detecttion API for detecting hand drawn flowcharts.
+This repository uses Tensorflow Object Detection API for detecting hand drawn flowcharts.
 The dataset images are located in the folder `models/research/object_detection/images/test`